 The Salad Bowl Prediction By Paul Osborne

-By the way, this is not another Paul Osborne’s illusion plan also published in the MUM: The Society Of American Magicians magazine.
+By the way, this is another Paul Osborne’s illusion plan also published in the MUM: The Society Of American Magicians magazine.

 But it is a fun prediction trick you can use when you are invited to a dinner party.